 The Loans and Investments Committee recommends approvals of loans and investments.
 The members of this Committee are the Vice Presidents, the General Counsel and the Head of Credit Administration.
 The committee is chaired by the Executive Vice President.
 The Secretary of the Committee is an officer from the Credit Administration Office.
-The Executive President, upon the recommendation of the Loans and Investments Committee, may approve (a) loans of up to \$75.0 million for sovereign credits, (b) loans of up to \$50.0 million for private credits, (c) investments of up to \$25.0 million in the case of equity investments, (d) investments of up to 1% of total liquid assets of any issuer (unless the issuer is: (i) at least investment grade, in which case the investment may be up to 5% of the issuer's total liquid assets, (ii) a government or governmental institution with an investment grade rating of at least AA+, in which case the investment may be up to 7% of the issuer's total liquid assets, or (iii) the US Treasury or the Bank for International Settlements, in which case CAF's investment in notes, bills or bonds may be up to 50% of total liquid assets of up to \$1.0 million.
-The Executive Committee of our Board of Directors or the Board of Directors itself may approve (a) loans of up to \$150.0 million for sovereign credits, (b) loans of up to \$80.0 million for private credits, (c) investments of up to \$50.0 million for equity investments, (d) investments of up to \$25.0 million for equity investments of up to \$25.0 million for private credits, (b) loans of up to \$50.0 million for private credits, in which case the investment in notes, bills or bonds may be up to 50% of total liquid assets for each issuer), and (e) technical cooperation credits of up to \$1.0 million.
-The Executive Committee of our Board of Directors or the Board of Directors itself may approve (a) loans of up to \$150.0 million for sovereign credits, (b) loans of up to \$80.0 million for private credits, (c) investments of up to \$50.0 million for equity liquid assets for any issuer (unless the issuer is: (i) at least investment grade, in which case the investment may be up to 10% of the issuer's total liquid assets, or (ii) a government or governmental institution with an investment grade rating of at least AA+, in which case the investment may be up to 12% of the issuer's total liquid assets), and (e) technical cooperation credits of up to \$2.0 million.
+The Executive President, upon the recommendation of the Loans and Investments Committee, may approve (a) loans of up to \$75.0 million for sovereign credits, (b) loans of up to \$50.0 million for private credits, (c) investments of up to \$25.0 million in the case of equity investments, (d) investments of up to 1% of total liquid assets of any issuer (unless the issuer is: (i) at least investment grade, in which case the investment may be up to 5% of the issuer's total liquid assets, (ii) a government or governmental institution with an investment grade rating of at least AA+, in which case the investment may be up to 7% of the issuer's total liquid assets, or (iii) the US Treasury or the Bank for International Settlements, in which case CAF's investment in notes, bills or bonds may be up to 50% of total liquid assets for each issuer), and (e) technical cooperation credits of up to \$1.0 million.
+The Executive Committee of our Board of Directors or the Board of Directors itself may approve (a) loans of up to \$150.0 million for sovereign credits, (b) loans of up to \$80.0 million for private credits, (c) investments of up to \$50.0 million for equity investments, (d) investments of up to 2.5% of the total liquid assets for any issuer (unless the issuer is: (i) at least investment grade, in which case the investment may be up to 10% of the issuer's total liquid assets, or (ii) a government or governmental institution with an investment grade rating of at least AA+, in which case the investment may be up to 12% of the issuer's total liquid assets), and (e) technical cooperation credits of up to \$2.0 million.
 Loans and investments in excess of the aforementioned Executive Committee's limits require the approval of our Board of Directors.